 Comprehensive eye exams aren't only about your vision.
 They can uncover a whole slew of other health problems that you may not have been aware of were it not for your annual eye exam.
 Here are the 10 most surprising ones.

-Looking for an eye exam Calgary?
-My Optometrist Calgary is happy to announce that we are once again fully open following our brief closure due to COVID-19.
-We’ve taken the necessary precautions to ensure our customers and staff remain safe given these still uncertain times, and are looking forward to seeing all our amazing patients again in person.
+Looking for an eye exam in Calgary?
+My Optometrist Calgary is happy to announce that we are fully open.
+We’ve taken the necessary precautions to ensure our customers and staff remain safe given these still uncertain times and are looking forward to seeing all our amazing patients again in person.
 Contact us today to book a comprehensive eye exam in Calgary and let's make sure you're still seeing clearly during this hazy period.

 EYE EXAM CALGARY